CypherpunkArmory/grid/README.md

 2. API - <yourenvname>.orbtestenv.net

 ## Tagging Resources

 Your resources should be tagged liberally.
 You're going to want to find them later.

+Everything that can be tagged with the environment name should be tagged with the environment name.

+Additionally, everything should be tagged with it's "District" - which is either "city" - meaning that it runs apps written by Userland or "sea" meaning it runs user workloads.

+Another common tag is "Usage" - which is generally either "app" or "infra"

+A Usage of "app" means that the resource supports application functions in city.
+A Usage of "infra" means that the resource supports infrastructure fuctions in either city or sea.

+An example of this distinction:  The redis cluster is tagged "app" because the _application_ requires it to work.
+The DMZ machine is tagged "infra" because the _infrastructure_ requires it to work.